danieldantasdev/DesignPatternsInUse/README.md

 * **Structural Patterns** - Object assembly

     - **Adapter Pattern**: Allows incompatible interfaces to work together.
 It acts as a bridge between two incompatible interfaces, enabling them to communicate without changing their existing code.
-This pattern is perfect when you need to integrate new features or libraries without disrupting existing code.
+This pattern is perfect when integrating new features or libraries without disrupting existing code.

     - **Composite Pattern**: Enables you to treat individual objects and compositions of objects uniformly.
 It's ideal for representing part-whole hierarchies where you want to ignore the difference between compositions of objects and individual objects.

     - **Proxy Pattern**: Provides a placeholder for another object to control access to it.
-This is useful for lazy loading, controlling access, or logging, acting as an intermediary between the client and the actual object to add an additional layer of processing.
+This is useful for lazy loading, controlling access, or logging, acting as an intermediary between the client and the actual object to add a processing layer.

-    - **Flyweight Pattern**: Minimizes memory use by sharing as much data as possible with similar objects; it's a boon for efficiency when working with a large number of objects that have some shared state.
+    - **Flyweight Pattern**: Minimizes memory use by sharing as much data as possible with similar objects; it's a boon for efficiency when working with many objects with some shared state.

     - **Facade Pattern**: Offers a simplified interface to a complex system of classes, library, or framework.
-By providing a higher-level interface, it makes the subsystem easier to use, reducing complexity and promoting decoupling.
+Providing a higher-level interface makes the subsystem easier to use, reducing complexity and promoting decoupling.

     - **Bridge Pattern**: Decouples an abstraction from its implementation so that the two can vary independently.
-It's particularly useful when you need to extend a class in several orthogonal (independent) dimensions.
+It's particularly useful when extending a class in several orthogonal (independent) dimensions.

     - **Decorator Pattern**: Allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.
 This pattern provides a flexible alternative to subclassing for extending functionality.